Vince McMahon: Legacy in wrestling

 Jon Moxley, who wrestled for WWE as Dean Ambrose, left WWE in favor of then-upstart AEW because of WWE's creative process in 2019 and singled out McMahon for being the problem.
 WWE recorded record annual profits into the 2020s, which MarketWatch reported had come at the cost of "A diminished roster and less-than-inspiring story lines"; by 2022, Bryan Alvarez of Wrestling Observer Newsletter commented that wrestling had declined in popularity due to the dwindling viewership since McMahon purchased WCW.
 An article in Variety also blamed McMahon for the continuous decrease in ratings over the years and urged investors to hold him accountable.
 Other criticisms of McMahon include Arn Anderson and Bret Hart commenting that McMahon has minimized tag team wrestling, while Assael also writes that "Steroids will always be a part of [his] legacy" because of his legal trial and the controversies that arose in the aftermath of Chris Benoit's death.

 The Undertaker has praised McMahon, referring to Vince as "a caring human being, not the monster that people think that he is, I've never taken for granted the special opportunity he gave me, If Vince feels like there's still something there, I have a place on the roster, then I had no problem doing it".
 Jim Ross has stated that "People misunderstand Mr. McMahon and Vince McMahon.
 It's a lot easier to bitch at somebody and knock them as Mr. McMahon than understand the human being that is Vince McMahon."

 Drew McIntyre, Kurt Angle, Dwayne Johnson and John Cena praise him as being a father figure to them.
 Stone Cold Steve Austin says that he loves and respects McMahon, despite a previous acrimonious relationship at times.
 Chris Jericho has praised McMahon stating "he's set in his ways of doing things and they're very successful", while Seth Rollins praised his ideas and longevity and Roman Reigns described him as a "provider and a protector" and said that he and his coworkers are grateful for him.

-Other media

-In February 2001, Playboy published an interview with McMahon and his son Shane.
-In March 2006, at age 60, McMahon was featured on the cover of Muscle & Fitness magazine.
-In August 2006, McMahon, a two-disc DVD set showcasing McMahon's career was released.
-In March 2015, at age 69, McMahon once again appeared on the cover of Muscle & Fitness magazine.